atharvanan1/esd_project/docs/writeup.md

 # Writeup for future reference

 ### Working with SPI on MSP432
+1. CKPH setting was wrong, hence there was no SPI transaction.

 ### Working with ISP with AVR Processors
 1. ISP works fine.